opendata/How-To/_processes/pdfs.md

 <!-- TODO: add OCR area determination screenshots here -->

-## Optical Character Recognition -- Exporting
+### Optical Character Recognition -- Exporting

 Many OCR software suites are capable of exporting to different formats.
 The Wikipedia article linked to above comparing OCR software suites has a column for exporting formats.
 This is important mostly because how one approaches the general Step 2 of cleaning the noise from the text will depend on the type of data and how one is attempting to approach cleaning the noise from the text.

-# Step 2 -- Clean the Text Layer
+## Step 2 -- Clean the Text Layer

 In general the second step in processing PDF documents into machine usable data is to clean the text which has been recognized by the OCR software.
 This step can be a grind because in general it requires human judgment to determine what is noise and what is not.
 Human judgment need not *always* be required, there are methods for machine cleaning of OCR analyzed documents which shall be covered below; however, human judgment is currently the safest method of analyzing documents.
 There is a middle ground between manual (human) cleaning and automatic (machine) cleaning of the text layer which is to perform an initial sweep of the text layer manually and then finalize the cleaning process via an automated process.

-## Manual Cleaning of the Text Layer
+### Manual Cleaning of the Text Layer

 The goal of this step is to get the text layer into a state where the machines can then churn through the text layer and turn it into a usable format.
 As stated above, manual cleaning, while slow, is currently the safest way to process data derived from PDF documents.
 One must be forewarned, this is slow and arduous work.
 There is a reason why people call this work, "the depths of the OCR mines" or "eyeball bleeding work".
 However, at times it is necessary.

 When manually cleaning the text rendered by OCR software, the strategy one adopts will usually depend on the type of document being analyzed.
 If one is parsing a document which contains tabular data, then a spreadsheet may be the most relevant piece of software to utilize for the cleaning step.
 If one is parsing a document which contains text blocks, then a good text editor with regular expression support is likely to be the most relevant piece of software to utilize for the cleaning step.
 In general, word processors are usually not useful to clean data driven documents because word processors generally add another layer of complexity to the overall file structure, do not handle text documents with ease, and generally do not have regular expression support.

-## Automatic Cleaning of the Text Layer
+### Automatic Cleaning of the Text Layer

 In order to use computers to clean the text layer of a document which has been analyzed by OCR software you must first have an understanding of what the "signal" and "noise" once the OCR process has ended.
 This requires, at a minimum, opening the output of the OCR process and skimming through a good portion of the document to see what has been outputted.

 Usually the best way to perform an automatic cleaning of the text layer is to build a script in the scripting language which you are most familiar with to purge the document of unwanted characters.
 The script which one builds will likely rely heavily upon regular expressions.
 Regular expressions, for those unfamiliar with that term, are a powerful method of matching characters in a block of text against various patterns.
 One book which is commonly referred to as the "bible" of regular expressions is Mastering Regular Expressions by Jeff Friedl, however there are many books on this subject.
 If one is in a job which requires a significant amount of OCR or PDF processing work, it may be beneficial to have a keen understanding of regular expressions.

+## Step 3 -- Process the Text Into the Required Data Format

+This step is outside the scope of this page as once the data is processed into usable text, then it is a simple matter of transforming the text into the required format.